-- 4.2.1 Any student who still has not achieved a positive grade for one or more courses even after the last permitted attempt to pass the relevant examination shall be excluded from the study program. - 4.2.2 The aforesaid shall not apply if the student, within one month from the announcement of the examination results on myMCI, submits to the Study Program Directors a reasoned application for permission to repeat the year of the study program (such a repetition is possible once) and the application is approved. - 4.2.3 All courses of a semester shall be completed at the latest by the end of the 4th (fourth) week after the end of the following semester in accordance with the semester dates announced via the MCI learning platform (currently SAKAI).
+- 4.2.1 All courses of a semester shall be completed at the latest by the end of the 4th (fourth) week after the end of the following semester, in accordance with the semester dates announced via the MCI learning platform (currently SAKAI).
 This applies regardless of whether the student has taken all 3 (three) permitted examination attempts.
-In exceptional cases for good reason this period may be extended by the Study Program Directors in coordination with the students. - 4.2.4 Failed examinations and the corresponding courses shall be retaken as part of the repeat year, whereas passed examinations and the corresponding courses need only be retaken in the event they are no longer considered equivalent in terms of content and scope.
+In exceptional cases for good reason this period may be extended by the Study Program Directors in coordination with the students. - 4.2.2 Any student who still has not achieved a positive grade for one or more courses even after the last permitted attempt to pass the relevant examination shall be excluded from the study program.
+The exclusion shall become effective 14 (fourteen) days from the date when the examination results are announced on myMCI.
+During the said delay the student shall have the right to continue to attend courses and take examinations. - 4.2.3 The aforesaid shall not apply if the student, within one month from the announcement of the examination results on myMCl, submits to the Study Program Directors a reasoned application for permission to repeat the year of the study program (such a repetition is possible once) and the application is approved. - 4.2.4 Failed examinations and the corresponding courses shall be retaken as part of the repeat year, whereas passed examinations and the corresponding courses need only be retaken in the event they are no longer considered equivalent in terms of content and scope.
 The decision on this issue lies within the Study Program Directors' sole discretion.

-5 final study program examinations.
+5 final study program examinations